macwinnie/docker_devenv/README.md

 ### Manage container

 Managing containers is easy through the `./manage.sh` script.
-The container definiton files are sorted by so called categories for some structure.
-The resulting container is named after the shema `category.container`.
+The container definition files are sorted by so called categories for some structure.
+The resulting container is named after the schema `category.container`.

 ### Aliasing on the terminal